LearningByExample/reactive-ms-example/README.md

 [![Build Status](https://travis-ci.org/LearningByExample/reactive-ms-example.svg?branch=master)](https://travis-ci.org/LearningByExample/reactive-ms-example)

 ## info
-This is a small example of doing reactive MicroServices using spring 5 functional web framework and spring boot 2, includes integration test using WebTestClient.
+This is an example of doing reactive MicroServices using spring 5 functional web framework and spring boot 2.

 This service provide and API that will greet the user with a quote.